nyanSpruk/authoring-tools-internship-task/README.md

   - For example, show only cities with temperature above 20°C, or population below 1 million.
   - The available filter options should be dynamically based on the data in your column.

+- **Easter Egg Mode** 🥚: If the user searches for a mystery city (e.g., "Atlantis"), show a fun/fake location response — be creative!
+- **City Emoji** 🌆: Add a column that shows an emoji or small icon based on the country's flag or the weather of the city (you can mock this if needed).
+- **Random Travel Tip** ✈️: When clicking a city name, show a travel tip or a fun fact fetched from a public API or mocked locally.

-This is totally optional — just a chance to show off your creativity and have fun with the task!
+These are totally optional — just a chance to show off your creativity and have fun with the task!

 ---